GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 ## Buffer analysis

-Creating a [buffer](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_geoprocessing_wiki.html#buffer) is a helpful analysis to determine what lies in proximity of, for example, a contaminated water source or other hazards and determine vulnerability.
+Creating a [buffer](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_geoprocessing_wiki.html#buffer) is a helpful analysis to determine __what lies in proximity__ of, for example, a contaminated water source or other hazards and determine vulnerability.
 Buffer analysis is often used to map the riparian zones along rivers to devise environmental protection zones or estimate vulnerability.

 - Proximity analysis
 - Estimated vulnerability analysis

 ## Density Map Analysis

 Density maps are very useful in communicating the __intensity of a phenomenon in an area__.
-Point data is aggregated to show the amount of incidents in that area.
+Point data is __spatially aggregated__ to show the amount of incidents in that area.
 __For example__, number of schools or number of disease cases.

-It is important to consider that most demographic or economic data needs to be normalized (e.g. number of inhabitants).
+It is important to consider that most demographic or economic data needs to be __normalized__ (e.g. number of inhabitants).
 To assess the significance of the number of schools, you will need to know how the population of the area; so the amount of schools per 1,000 inhabitants, or the number of disease cases per 100 persons, for example.

 There are a few different types of density maps.
 The most common are heatmaps and hexagon grid maps.
 In both cases, the intensity of a phenomenon is calculcated with point data (rarely with lines or polygons).

 >discrete vs. continuous?

-### Heatmap
+### Heatmaps

-Heat maps use features in a dataset to calculate the relative density of points on a map.
+Heat maps use features in a dataset to calculate the __relative density of points__ on a map.
 The density is displayed as a colour ramp with colors ranging from "cool" (low density) to "hot" (high density).
-Heatmaps are useful when you have a large number of features covering an area with areas where these features cluster together and help us visualize spatial patterns of the layer.
+Heatmaps are useful when you have a large number of features covering an area with areas __where these features cluster together__ and help us visualize __spatial patterns__ of a layer.

 ```{figure} ../../fig/point_map_to_heat_map_example.png
 ---